hertzmann/hertzmann.github.io/_posts/2020-05-08-siggraph-as-conference.md

 * The high evaluation standards do not lead to papers with better ideas.
 	* There have always been plenty of SIGGRAPH papers that are "incremental" in their actual intellectual contribution, but this is not a bad thing
 	* Risky papers are harder to publish because [convincing evaluation is more difficult for really new ideas](https://www.billbuxton.com/usabilityHarmful.pdf)
-	* Not every paper needs to be a journal paper
 * It was easy to overlook these problems for a long time because SIGGRAPH had no real competition

 Consequences: Brain Drain
 --------------------------

 * **Researchers are leaving SIGGRAPH when they can publish in vision**.
 Some of the most significant image synthesis work in the past several years are from SIGGRAPH researchers publishing at vision conferences.
 Examples include [neural rerendering in the wild](https://moustafameshry.github.io/neural_rerendering_in_the_wild/), [NeRF](http://www.matthewtancik.com/nerf), [StyleGAN](https://github.com/NVlabs/stylegan), [pix2pix](https://phillipi.github.io/pix2pix/), [CycleGAN](https://junyanz.github.io/CycleGAN/), [Face2Face](http://www.niessnerlab.org/projects/thies2016face.html), and [PointNet](http://stanford.edu/~rqi/pointnet/).
+* Trend: SIGGRAPH will become a boutique venue for high-quality papers on geometry, physics, visual interaction, and a few other topics.
+As each of these topics become more intertwined with learning/vision techniques, they will migrate to the vision conferences, as has already been happening with rendering and geometry.
 * While activity in adjacent communities is skyrocketing, e.g., vision, HCI, robotics, SIGGRAPH is flat.
 Flat isn’t bad, but it’s a warning sign.
-* The vision and learning communities are making extremely fast progress because they have fast publication processes; things are changing very rapidly, and journal publication is increasingly rare.
+* Not every paper has to be a journal paper
-* It's bad for students to only be able to publish one good idea a year in a highly-polished journal format, rather than being able to publish two good ideas a year in a reasonable conference format.
+	* It's bad for students to only be able to publish one good idea a year in a highly-polished journal format, rather than being able to publish 2-3 good ideas a year in a reasonable conference format.
-* Trend: SIGGRAPH will become a boutique venue for high-quality papers on geometry, physics, visual interaction, and a few other topics.
-As each of these topics become more intertwined with learning/vision techniques, they will migrate to the vision conferences, as has already been happening with rendering and geometry.
+	* The vision and learning communities are making extremely fast progress in part because they have fast publication processes; things are changing very rapidly, and journal publication is increasingly rare.
 * These other venues are not as good at fostering research where we care about output quality and usability

 Proposal: Add a SIGGRAPH technical paper conference track, similar to what we had before 2002